Jaylabull/Portfolio/README.md

-# Portfolio Personal portfolio from scratch
+# Personal portfolio

+Here is my personal website!
+Here you will find a little about myself, asa well as some fun projects that I have created.
+Hopefull you'll get a little peak of me!